https://github.com/itm4n/privesccheck

 Checks of type `Base` will always be executed, unless the script is run as an administrator.
 They are mainly intended for identifying privilege escalation vulnerabilities, or other important issues.

-### Extended
+### Check Type > Extended (`-Extended`)

 Checks of type `Extended` can only be executed if the option `-Extended` is specified on the command line.
 They are mainly intended for providing additional information that could be useful for exploit development, or post-exploitation.

-### Audit
+### Check Type > Audit (`-Audit`)

 Checks of type `Audit` can only be executed if the option `-Audit` is specified on the command line.
 They are mainly intended for providing information that is relevant in the context of a configuration audit.

-### PowerShell execution policy
+### PowerShell Execution Policy

 By default, the PowerShell [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) is set to `Restricted` on clients, and `RemoteSigned` on servers, when a new `powershell.exe` process is started.
-These policies block the execution of (unsigned) scripts, but they can be overriden within the current scope as follows.
+These policies block the execution of (unsigned) scripts, but they can be overridden within the current scope as follows.

 ```powershell